Our times circle around, which side of bullets and greed do you fall within?

 I retired from the corporate world five years ago.
 I made a personal promise to myself to strive in small ways to improve our world.
 Each day to live simply and kindly as I can.
 We all will have hard days.
 For me, I have learned to use it as fuel to push again.
 Just don’t push so hard that you hurt yourself or cut yourself down from striving in kindness.

 Let’s start living our lives well.
 Let’s imagine new answers for the new world ahead.
 As dark, as much at times the pain overwhelms, use that to spin life back around with Spiritual Jiu-jitsu.
 It’s the only answer that resolves the pain you feel in the heart as the times tear us apart.

 One step at a time, building a better world, to spite the greed, the deflect the bullets, to live gracefully and in kindness.

 In her book, The Art of Empathy Karla McLaren gives us ways to expand our empathy as a key life skill for our times.

-So, yes, feel despair, but don’t let it stop you, push gently again, towards your simple steps and living kindly.
-Let that drive your imagination over time as you practice expanding your empathy.
+So, yes, you will feel despair at times.
+While you may be careful in how you see people at their worse, don’t let the challenges stop you with empathy.
+Push gently again, towards your simple steps and living kindly.
+The darker sides of empathy can give you insights in compassion over time as you practice expanding your empathy.